 Death: Pensia Shearim (פנסיה שארים): If, God forbid, someone paying into a keren pensia meikifa dies before retirement age, his or her spouse will continue to receive a portion of the deceased’s income (usually 60%, depending on the company and specific pension option) for the rest of her life (even if she remarries).
-In addition, each child gets a portion of the salary (up to 30%, depending on the company and specific pension option) until the child reaches 21.
+In addition, each child gets a portion of the salary (usually up to 30%, depending on the company and specific pension option) until the child reaches 21.
+There is also an option to have coverage for a dependent parent for as long as they live.
+In the case of all of these, it is incumbent upon the individual to choose how much coverage he wants for each of these options based on a scale in accordance with the age when the person joined the pension.
+It is imperative that you ask for the different options and choose the one that suits you.
 Like pensia nechut, the money for this insurance is very cheap and is deducted from your savings for retirement.
 If you are single or without children, you need to inform your pension company about this and fill out a form every 2 years stating that they should not deduct for insurance for a spouse or children (you need to do it every 2 years because they are afraid that you’ll forget to tell them when you get married, so the insurance goes back to the default every 2 years).

 When you sign up for your pension, you choose what level of insurance you’ll have with your pension.
-If you didn’t choose, then you were given the default.
+If you didn’t choose, then you were given the default, which is usually but not alwasy maximum coverage.
 If you’re unsure what you have, the amount you are covered for nechut and shearim is listed on your quarterly and annual reports from your pension.
 Alternatively, you can call your agent or pension company and ask what you have.
 If you find out that you are not insured correctly, ask the pension company to correct this as soon as possible.
 Remember, this insurance may not cost any additional money, but it is up to you to make sure that the company is giving you the right level of insurance.
 All you have to do is call and ask for the proper amount of insurance.
 As always, put everything in writing (send an e-mail after the conversation summarizing it) so that you have a record in case something happens.

 Pensia Zikna (פנסיה זקנה): When one reaches pension age and begins פנסיה זקנה, he or she begins to receive his or her monthly annuity, or gamla (גמלא).
 Normally, the first 240 gamlaot are guaranteed, so if God forbid the person dies, the heirs will continue to receive the monthly annuity for the first 20 years of the deceased’s retirement.
 A person can choose to have less guaranteed gamalot in return for a slightly larger annuity.
 In addition, the retiree can choose how his pension will be continued to be paid once he or she dies.
 For example, most people have it automatically set up that if the pensioner dies, the spouse of the pensioner will get 60% of the annuity for the rest of his or her life.
 Again, you can play around with this and get a larger or smaller annuity based on the amount of insurance you are getting with it.
 This kind of insurance is called she’irai pensioner (שאירי פנסיונר), literally the leftovers of the pensioner.